inconshreveable/shroud/README.md

 NB: A misbehaving shroud proxy could drop traffic to a shrouded service.

-NB: Shrouded services are still at the mercy of the broken CA web of trust.
+NB: Shrouded services that rely on CA-signed certs are still at the mercy of the broken CA web of trust.
 If clients do not practice certificate pinning, a misbehaving shroud proxy controlled by someone who can issue certificates trusted by browsers could MITM traffic.

 #### You know about Tor2Web right?
 Isn't this the same thing?
 **It's similar.** Shroud differs from Tor2Web in a few important and subtle ways: